Racism in New Zealand rugby union: Super Rugby and racism

-Crusaders racial selection policy
+Crusaders racial selection policy allegation

 In 2010 it was suggested that the Crusaders rugby team selection policy was racist.
 The allegation that was made was that the Crusaders selection policy was to only include three non-European players.
 Andy Haden made the accusation that the Crusaders racially discriminate because they select different races on the basis that they are suited to different positions.
 The club adamantly denied the allegation with many players coming out saying that the claims have no basis.
 Prime Minister John Key has said that the claims made by Haden were offensive and incorrect.
-Whether or not this claim was true is still debated, but it did manage to highlight the fact that many people still believe that not all players are equal in skill on the field and that racism could still be present at the top club level.
+Whether or not this claim was true is still debated, but it highlighted the fact that many people still believe that not all players are equal in skill on the field and that racism could still be present at the top club level.

 Racial criticism of Pat Lam and the Blues

 In 2012 the Auckland Blues manager Pat Lam was racially abused via social media by fans that were unsatisfied with his team's performance.
 There was also criticism leveled at the team itself, mainly suggestions that the Pacific Island and Māori players were to blame.
-The head of New Zealand Rugby, Steve Tew, has said the taunts aimed at Pat Lam are appalling, and has stated that it highlights the fact that racism is still existent in New Zealand Society.
-The interesting part of this incident was that it was done via social media meaning that those making the taunts were not ascertainable.
+The head of New Zealand Rugby, Steve Tew, said the taunts aimed at Pat Lam are appalling, and that it highlights that racism is still present in New Zealand society.
+The abuse was via social media meaning and those making the taunts were not identifiable.